-Kate Mitchell is the Director of the ANU Research School of Humanities and the Arts, and a Professor of literary studies at the ANU School of Literature, Languages and Linguistics.
+Kate Mitchell is the Director of the ANU Research School of Humanities and the Arts and a Professor at the ANU School of Literature, Languages and Linguistics.

-Kate Mitchell’s research is focused on nineteenth and twentieth-century literary and cultural history, with a particular interest in neo-Victorian fiction and film and contemporary historical recollection in literature and film more generally, including fiction and creative non-fiction.
-She particularly likes to think about the role of fictional narratives in creating public memory of contested, marginalised or occluded pasts; the ways that ‘memory’ travels through time and space, especially via novels, film and television; and the ethics – and creative possibilities – involved in fictionalising past lives and events; and asks the question, how can fiction be used to speak the unspeakable, in the past and today?
+Professor Mitchell’s research is focused on nineteenth and twentieth-century literary and cultural history, with a particular interest in neo-Victorian fiction and film and contemporary historical recollection in literature and film more generally, including fiction and creative non-fiction.

 Her current major project examines the use of art and the figure of the artist in contemporary fiction about the Victorian period, including the representation of the Pre-Raphaelites, Impressionists and other artists and their work.